 In any type of real estate deal, it’s important that you or any other seller, buyer or renter asks questions.
 Texas real estate law requires that property owners disclose certain information before selling or renting their properties, and knowing what questions to ask or what information to disclose can be a great asset in getting a good deal.
 If you fail to disclose required information, such as the existence of structural defects in the property, before selling, you may end up in court.

-You may also want to contact a real estate attorney in Frisco, such as Lucé Evans Law, PLLC.
-The attorneys at Lucé Evans Law, PLLC specialize in Frisco real estate law, and they can help you to work through land acquisition and development agreements, rental contracts, deed issues and more.
-To find out more information on how Lucé Evans Law, PLLC can help you, please call 972-632-1300 today.
+You may also want to contact a real estate attorney in Frisco, such as Lucé Evans Law.
+The attorneys at Lucé Evans Law specialize in Frisco real estate law, and they can help you to work through land acquisition and development agreements, rental contracts, deed issues and more.
+To find out more information on how Lucé Evans Law can help you, please call (972) 632-1300 or contact us online today.